RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: : Architecting Processor Core and Cache Hierarchy Based on Implications of M3D Integration

 \subsection{Leveraging M3D Memory Layers}

-\nmg{We use the energy-efficient and high-bandwidth M3D main memory to memoize the repetitive fetched, decoded, and re-ordered \uops, and turn off the relevant parts of the core pipeline when the same \uops execute in a loop.
-This memoization in main memory addresses two key bottlenecks in the processor cores that we identify in the M3D baseline system.
+\nmg{\omf{We propose a new processor frontend design that} memoizes the repetitive fetched, decoded, and re-ordered \uops, \omf{stores them in M3D main memory,} and turns off the relevant parts of the core pipeline when the same \uops execute in a loop. \omf{The high-bandwidth, energy-efficient M3D memory enables storing and loading the memorized instructions efficiently}.
+This addresses two key bottlenecks that we identify in the M3D baseline.
 First, it can alleviate the shifted M3D system's energy bottlenecks that are dominated by the processor core's energy consumption.
-As programmers commonly use loops in their codes, we could expect a significant number of instructions to be repeated~\cite{talpes2005execution,talpes2001power,solomon2003micro}.
-Therefore, turning off the fronted and reordering structures can lead to energy saving by eliminating the 48\% of the average energy per instruction~\cite{solomon2003micro} in the baseline OoO core.
-Second, this technique alleviates the speculation performance bottleneck that becomes more prominent in M3D.
-This is because this technique reduces the number of pipeline bubbles in the event of branch misspeculation (as discussed in \sect{\ref{sec:arch-spec}}).}
+As programmers commonly use loops in their codes, a significant number of instructions in programs are typically repeated~\cite{talpes2005execution,talpes2001power,solomon2003micro}.
+Therefore, turning off the fronted and reordering structures can lead to energy saving by eliminating \taco{a significant portion of the average energy per core} in the baseline OoO core.
+Second, this technique alleviates the speculation bottleneck in the M3D system by reducing the pipeline fill latency and number of pipeline bubbles in the event of branch misprediction since the instructions do not need to be fetched, decoded, and reordered if they are already memoized.}

-\nmg{In fact, the \uop memoization technique has been explored by } several prior works~\cite{talpes2005execution,talpes2001power} that memoize \nmg{the \uops in SRAM-based Execution Caches (EC).
-The key difference is that our proposal leverages main memory to memoize the \uops at lower logic area cost, which is enabled by taking advantage of high-bandwidth and energy-efficient M3D main memory. }